How the UK EV Charger Grant Works for Homeowners in 2026

 - You are living as a lodger in someone else’s property without an off-street parking.

-You can also consider the UK's EV Infrastructure Grant.
-This subsidy benefits landlords or owners of a wider building that requires installation of multiple chargepoint sockets.
+One of these is the EV Infrastructure Grant, a subsidy that benefits landlords or owners of a wider building that requires installation of multiple chargepoint sockets.
 Works covered by this grant include current and future installation.
 For instance, the EV infrastructure grant can cover future acquisition and installation of wirings and posts.

 The grant provides up to £30,000 per building or 75% of costs, with caps per parking space and per socket.

-The upfront cost of a residential EV charger is no joke.
-This is the reason why most UK residents delay their shift from petrol-based vehicles to EVs.
-But with the EV chargepoint grant, the installation cost becomes more bearable.
+The upfront cost of a residential EV charger can be a major barrier.
+Many UK drivers delay switching from petrol to electric because of installation costs.
+With the UK government EV charger grant and related incentives, that cost becomes far more manageable.
 For renters and flat owners, the grant is even more helpful.
 It provides them with access to a private charging station that would otherwise be out of reach due to its significant cost.

 Furthermore, the EV charger grant lifts the cost barrier to EV adoption.
 As residential EV chargers become more affordable thanks to the grant, more drivers will transition to a more sustainable and environmentally friendly transportation mode.
 Hence, this government subsidy benefits not only UK drivers but also society as a whole, due to the reduced carbon emissions resulting from wider EV adoption, which is powered by renewable energy.

 Charging your electric vehicle at home does not need to be costly.
-The UK government offers an EV charger grant that can cover as much as £350 or up to 75% of the installation costs.
-All you need to do is to check if you are eligible for this subsidy and coordinate with an OZEV-recognized installer for the application process.
+The UK government offers an EV charger grant for homeowners and eligible renters that can cover up to £350 or 75% of installation costs, whichever is lower.
+Check your eligibility, gather your documents, and work with an OZEV-approved installer to secure your funding before the March 31, 2026 deadline.

-Consult with us today and let us help you achieve a cost-effective EV charging and storage solution via the United Kingdom’s EV chargepoint grant.
+Consult with an EcoFlow professional today to design a cost-effective home EV charging and storage solution that makes the most of the UK’s EV chargepoint grant.

 FAQ